Solving congruence equations using Bernstein forms

-Now that we have a unifying way to present our system, let us define (or recall) Bernstein bases.
+Now that we have a unifying way to present the system, let us define (or recall) Bernstein bases.
 To simplify the notation, we use standard multi-index notation.
 Letters in boldface represent multi-indexes.
-For example $\mathbf{d}=(d_1,\ldots,d_n)$. \begin{defs}[Bernstein Basis] According to \cite[Proposition 2]{MR3079719}, any polynomial $p\in\mathbb{R}[x_1,\ldots,x_n]$ of multi-degree $(d_1,\ldots,d_n)$ can be written in Bernstein form,
+For example $\mathbf{d}=(d_1,\ldots,d_n)$. \begin{definition}[Bernstein Basis] According to \cite[Proposition 2]{MR3079719}, any polynomial $p\in\mathbb{R}[x_1,\ldots,x_n]$ of multi-degree $(d_1,\ldots,d_n)$ can be written in Bernstein form,

 where $\beta_\mathbf{k}=\beta_{k_1\ldots k_n}\in\mathbb{R}$ and